johanbook/meet/docs/querying.md

 **Filtering and sorting are currently under construction**

-The system comes with builtin tools for pagination, filtering and sorting by default.
+The system comes with builtin tools for pagination, filtering and sorting for efficiently displaying tabular data.

 ## Guide